CephalofairGames/merc-packs-faq/index.md

 **What about a random scenario from the random dungeon deck?
 How do those fit in?** Random scenarios can be played in either Casual Mode or Campaign Mode; it is up to you.
 See above for the differences.
 Random scenarios do not require a Road Event.

-**If I lose a scenario but we choose to replay it, do I keep anything?** You keep all gold (including that gained from loot cards), anything gained from treasure chests, and XP earned from your action cards.
+**If I lose a scenario but we choose to replay it, do I keep anything?** You keep all gold, anything gained from treasure chests, and XP earned from your action cards.

 **Why are some scenario markers in grey and some in green?** All are considered to share the same marker, but there's only enough physical markers for the green ones.

 **How much scenario information are we allowed to look at while trying to decide which one to go to next?
-Can I look at the loot tables, the monsters, etc. before picking in order to get PQ progress?** You can look at anything on the main page(s) of the scenario - including the loot deck, layout, complexity, monster list, presence of treasure tiles, etc. - but not any section links.
+Can I look at the monsters, etc. before picking in order to get PQ progress?** You can look at anything on the main page(s) of the scenario - including layout, complexity, monster list, presence of treasure tiles, etc. - but not any section links.

 **If there is a calculation, but no indication of the direction of rounding, what direction do you round?** Usually a calculation will tell you the intended direction of rounding.
 If it does not, assume it rounds up.